If you want to become a great speaker or trainer, you must know WHAT to do and WHAT not to do.

 Ask yourself what you would like if you were in the audience.
 This will help you with your delivery of your talk both online or offline.

 There’s specific techniques to do this that I teach on my web class, “Teach And Get Rich”.
-You can find more information on my free class at the bottom of this lesson.
+You can find more information about my free class at the bottom of this lesson.

 4. Do What Works For You Instead Of Following The “Rules”